-General information about the planning process is available at planning.vic.gov.au with a council planning No Yes If 'Yes', with whom?: officer Date: day / month / year Checklist Filled in the form completely?
+General information about the planning process is available at planning.vic.gov.au pre-application meeting with a council planning No Yes If 'Yes', with whom?: If 'Yes', with whom?: officer Date: day / month / year Checklist Filled in the form completely?
 Have you: Paid or included the application fee?
-Most applications require a fee to be paid.
-Contact Council to determine the appropriate fee.
-Provided all necessary supporting information and documents?
+Most applications require a fee to be paid. to determine the appropriate fee.
+Contact Council Provided all necessary supporting information and documents?
 A full, current copy of title information for each individual parcel of land forming the subject site.
 A plan of existing conditions.
 A3 plans showing the layout and details of the proposal.
-Any information required by the planning scheme, requested by council or outlined in a council planning permit checklist.
-If required, a description of the likely effect of the proposal (for example, traffic, noise, environmental impacts).
-If applicable, a current Metropolitan Planning Levy certificate (a levy certificate expires 90 days after the day on which it i issued by the State Revenue Office and then cannot be used).
-Failure to comply means the application is void Completed the relevant council planning permit checklist?
-Signed the declaration?
+Any information required by the planning scheme, requested by council or outlined in a council planning per lif required, a description of the likely effect of the proposal (for example, traffic, noise, environmental impact lif applicable, a current Metropolitan Planning Levy certificate (a levy certificate expires 90 days after the day issued by the State Revenue Office and then cannot be used).
+Failure to comply means the application is volume to comply means the application is volume. s). on which it i Signed the declaration?